marsellaeve/Online-Judge/README.md

-# Training-Toki
+Hello...
+Please be nice
-I just want to share what i did in TOKI
+I want to share my code
+Just for Learn, OK!